SHARPS INJURY & CLINICAL WASTE MANAGEMENT

 General principles for safe handling of sharps

-i) Safe use of sharps bins
+i) Safe use of sharps bins (pictures of bins below)

 • Sharps containers should comply with the UN3291 and British Standard BS7320.